Auren Hoffman: Controversy

 In 2006, Wikipedia editors detected that Hoffman may have been editing his own Wikipedia entry, violating its guidelines.
 Silicon Valley media publicized the evidence, which Hoffman eventually confirmed to VentureBeat in 2007.
 Anonymous Wikipedia editors later edited out these references.
 Hoffman has also been criticized for his personal and professional networking practices and presentation of his own reputation.

 From 2007 to 2013, Hoffman received significant backlash over the data collection practices and sale of individuals' personal information to advertisers by his company, RapLeaf.
 As a prolific blogger and public spokesperson for the company, much of the criticism was directed at Hoffman personally.
 A 2010 investigation by The Wall Street Journal revealed that the company transmitted identifying details about individuals to at least 12 companies, violating the terms of service of Facebook and MySpace.

 A spokesperson at Facebook said it had "taken steps... to significantly limit Rapleaf's ability to use any Facebook-related data."
 When confronted by The Wall Street Journal and CNet, it quietly revised its privacy policy both times.
 CNNMoney described RapLeaf as "selling your identity," and TechCrunch characterized its method of identifiable data extraction of Google and Microsoft employees as "creepy."
-RapLeaf later became known as LiveRamp, and is now known as TowerData after being acquired by Acxiom.
+In August 2012, Rapleaf became a wholly owned subsidiary of LiveRamp.
+TowerData purchased Rapleaf's assets in October 2013, and Acxiom acquired LiveRamp in May 2014.

 Safegraph

 Beginning in 2020, Hoffman's company Safegraph received criticism for its practice of collecting and selling location data from mobile phones.
 Public records requests by the Electronic Frontier Foundation revealed that between 2018 and 2020, Safegraph and its spin-off company Veraset sold or gave disaggregate, device-specific location data about millions of people to government agencies in the U.S. In 2021, Google banned Safegraph from its Android app marketplace for violating its policies.
-Developers who had installed Safegraph's Software Development Kit (SDK) in their apps were forced to remove the code or have their apps taken down by Google.
+Developers who had installed Safegraph's software development kit (SDK) in their apps were forced to remove the code or have their apps taken down by Google.

 In May 2022, Motherboard was able to purchase data from Safegraph which revealed aggregate information about the movements of people who visited clinics that provide abortions, including Planned Parenthood.
 According to the report, the data showed "where groups of people visiting the locations came from, how long they stayed there, and where they then went afterwards."
 The report generated concern among pro-choice advocates due to news about the impending decision in Dobbs v.
 Jackson Women's Health Organization, which would make abortion illegal in many states.

 Shortly after Motherboards report was published, Hoffman announced that Safegraph would stop selling data about movements to and from family planning centers, saying the data did not have commercial value.

+Dialog

+Hoffman and Peter Thiel co-founded Dialog, a private, invitation-only society.